Skip to main content

 Technical Analysis

 CVE-2025-47159 is a high-severity vulnerability affecting Microsoft Windows 10 Version 1809 (build 10.0.17763.0).
-The flaw resides in the Windows Virtualization-Based Security (VBS) Enclave, a security feature designed to isolate sensitive processes and data from the rest of the operating system.
-Specifically, this vulnerability is categorized under CWE-693, which indicates a failure in protection mechanisms.
-An authorized attacker with local access can exploit this weakness to elevate their privileges on the affected system.
-The CVSS v3.1 base score of 7.8 reflects a high impact, with the vector indicating local attack vector (AV:L), low attack complexity (AC:L), requiring privileges (PR:L), no user interaction (UI:N), unchanged scope (S:U), and high impact on confidentiality, integrity, and availability (C:H/I:H/A:H).
-This means that once an attacker has some level of local access, they can leverage this vulnerability to gain full control over the system, potentially bypassing critical security boundaries enforced by VBS.
-Although no known exploits are currently reported in the wild, the vulnerability's nature and impact suggest that exploitation could lead to complete system compromise, data breaches, and disruption of services.
-The lack of available patches at the time of publication increases the urgency for mitigation and risk management.
+The flaw lies within the Windows Virtualization-Based Security (VBS) Enclave, a security feature designed to isolate sensitive processes and data from the rest of the operating system.
+Specifically, this vulnerability is categorized as a Protection Mechanism Failure (CWE-693), indicating that the intended security controls within the VBS enclave are bypassed or improperly enforced.
+An authorized attacker with local access and low privileges can exploit this vulnerability to elevate their privileges to a higher level, potentially gaining administrative rights.
+The CVSS 3.1 base score of 7.8 reflects the significant impact on confidentiality, integrity, and availability, with the attack vector being local (AV:L), requiring low attack complexity (AC:L), and low privileges (PR:L), but no user interaction (UI:N).
+The scope remains unchanged (S:U), meaning the vulnerability affects only the vulnerable component without impacting other components.
+Although no known exploits are currently reported in the wild, the vulnerability's nature and impact make it a critical concern for affected systems.
+The lack of available patches at the time of publication increases the urgency for mitigation and monitoring.
+This vulnerability could allow attackers to bypass security boundaries enforced by VBS, potentially leading to unauthorized access to sensitive data, system compromise, and disruption of critical services.

 Potential Impact